Wine magazine

 Gamay

-Discover the Ermitage wine: a guide for wine lovers
+Discover the Ermitage wine

 Ermitage is a Valais white wine made from Marsanne blanche or Roussane.
 Marsanne blanche comes from the northern Rhone Valley.